adityajha2005/edgen-staking/docs/LayerEdgeStaking.md

 - `users`: Mapping of user addresses to their staking information
 - `stakerAddress`: Mapping of join IDs to staker addresses
 - `stakerTierHistory`: History of tier changes for each user
+- `unstakeRequests`: Queue of unstake requests per user
+- `stakerCountInTree`: Number of stakers in the tiering tree
-- `activeStakerCount`: Total number of active stakers
+- `stakerCountOutOfTree`: Number of stakers permanently in Tier 3
 - `totalStaked`: Total amount of tokens staked
 - `rewardsReserve`: Available rewards balance
 - `nextJoinId`: Next join ID to assign